 In March, federal and state agents visited more than 30 wine-related businesses in Napa and Sonoma counties as part of the investigation.

 Modus Operandi owner Jason Moore said in an email on Friday that his New York distributor was the “true villain” in the incident.
 Moore said it was his first vintage release in the wine business and that distributor dictated the terms of the agreement.
-He has since severed the contract with the distributor, he added.
+He has since severed the contract with the distributor, he said.

-Korbel introduces new rosé mini-bottles
+Korbel introduces ?new rosé mini-bottles

 Korbel Champagne Cellars in Guerneville is making its rosé mini-bottles available throughout the year given the popularity of the wine style.

-The sparkling winery has re-released its Brut Rosé 187ml bottles that will be packaged in upgraded green glass, allowing it to be preserved longer from damage by sun and heat.
+The sparkling winery has re-?released its Brut Rosé 187ml bottles that will be packaged in upgraded green glass, allowing it to be preserved longer from damage by sun and heat.
 The line was initially produced from 2007 to 2013 and bottled in clear glass.

 Korbel is joining the segment given that the sparkling rosé category has experienced a 25 percent sales growth over the past year.

-Cuvaison Estate Wines hires two new consultants
+Cuvaison Estate Wines hires 2 consultants

 Napa Valley’s Cuvaison Estate Wines has hired Scott McLeod as its consulting winemaker and Kelly Maher as its consulting viticulturist.